 The Future of EOS: What are Experts Saying about EOS Potential Growth?

-Despite the controversies and challenges rocking EOS at the moment, expert traders and crypto industry observers are quite bullish about its future.
+Despite the controversies and challenges rocking EOS, expert traders and crypto industry observers are quite bullish about its future.
 They all agree that there is a reason why developers and blockchain resource users have flocked the EOS mainnet.
 They are also appreciative of its upgrades and the impact its versatility and scalability have had on the smart contract niche.

 Some, like AMB Crypto website analysts, are confident that EOS is in the Buy Zone.’
 They are confident that the selling pressure that rocked the coin for the past few months is dying down.
 They, therefore, expert the altcoin’s price to level for a few months before eventually breaking out and possibly surpassing its previous all-time high.